-Dear Ellen: I contacted Creative Packaging, the company that manufactures the PacTemp Creative Ice Gel Packs as well as our friends at Home Chef to make sure I’m giving you the most accurate answers to your questions.
+Dear Ellen: I contacted Creative Packaging, the company that manufactures the PacTemp Creative Ice Gel Packs, and our friends at Home Chef to ensure I’m giving you the most accurate answers to your questions.

 PacTemp no longer recommends putting the thawed gel down the sink because while it is non-toxic and not environmentally hazardous in any way, there’s a chance that it could further clog the pipes if there happens to be a pre-existing clog.
 And if you have a septic tank, PacTemp would also not recommend that you put the gel down your sink.
 The best method for disposal of the gel contents for all situations is into your household trash receptacle.